Sustainability

 We have strategically aligned our sustainability and environmental programs with the materials we use to make our products, the paper we use to print our Sourcebooks and the iconic and historical buildings we chose to renovate and restore as part of our portfolio of Design Galleries.

 Our Sourcebooks are printed – and have been printed for a number of years – on Forest Stewardship Council (or FSC) Certified Catalog Paper.
 FSC is a third-party certification organization that evaluates those who manage the care of forests.
 Using FSC certified paper in the production of our Sourcebooks is designed to assure that paper is not contributing to destructive practices in forestry such as illegal logging, conversion of natural forests to other land uses, the liquidation of high conservation value forests, civil rights violations and genetic modification of forest species.
-The RH proxy statements have also historically been printed with FSC Paper and Waterworks utilizes FSC paper for printing its bi-annual newspaper, Waterworks Made.
-In 2023, we plan to expand the use of FSC certified paper at the RH Home Office.
+We also promote a paperless alternative to Sourcebooks through the presentation of our Sourcebooks digitally.

 In 2015, we established a program with Habitat for Humanity to donate products in support of this organization as part of our philanthropy and sustainability efforts.
-We donate to Habitat for Humanity merchandise that do not meet our “first quality” standards and these “second quality” and “third quality” products are diverted from landfills and used by Habitat for Humanity.
+We donate to Habitat for Humanity merchandise that does not meet our “first quality” standards and these “second quality” and “third quality” products are diverted from landfills and used by Habitat for Humanity.
 Our program with Habitat for Humanity started in Tracy, California and now includes Galleries, Outlets and distribution centers across the U.S. and Canada.
 In 2019, Habitat for Humanity Greater Vancouver awarded RH a Community Donor Award as a Silver Level Donor.

-Certain RH Baby & Child merchandise have received GREENGUARD Gold certification, the highest level of certification under GREENGUARD, requiring that such products meet strict chemical emissions limits and screening procedures.
+Certain RH Baby & Child merchandise has received GREENGUARD Gold certification, the highest level of certification under GREENGUARD, requiring that such products meet strict chemical emissions limits and screening procedures.
 The GREENGUARD standard is used to determine emissions caused by Volatile Organic Compounds (VOCs) from building materials, finishes and furnishings.

 Waste & Packaging